diablodale/dp.kinect/README.md

 The externals available in the Beta has a limited lifespan; typically 4 weeks from the release date.
 The intention is to encourage frequent updating and feedback during the Beta period.

-Current Beta version is v0.6.7 with an expiration date of 25 May 2013.
+Current Beta version is v0.7.0 with an expiration date of 27 June 2013.
 You can download the current beta at http://hidale.com/dp-kinect/#download